 - Service delivery

-Thereafter, you will be placed in a 'pool' pending the issue of a formal offer of appointment for the next available intake.
+Thereafter, you will be issued with a formal offer of appointment for the next available intake.
 There is normally a spring and an autumn intake for Special Constables each year, albeit this is subject to change.

 It's really important that you notify your local Recruiting Department right away of any change that may affect your application immediately.
 This could include a change to any of your personal details such as change of address, getting married or changing jobs.

 Should you become subject of a report to the Procurator Fiscal or should you be convicted of any offence, failure to disclose this information to the Recruiting Department at the time could have a detrimental effect on your application.